Our Chinese advertising Guide

 There is another form of advertising on WeChat termed “banner advertising”.
 These banners are very much like the ad banners you would see on a website.
 In the context of WeChat, they are featured at the bottom of a message written by a WeChat Official Account.

-The banner ads can take drive users to follow WeChat Official Account, download an app, claim coupon code, buy a product, signup link or to a customized landing page.
+The banner ads can take drive users to follow WeChat Official Account, download an app, claim a coupon code, buy a product, signup link or to a customized landing page.

 WeChat banner advertising is the most typical way to grow your WeChat followers with stable ROI.
 It’s important to run a few test campaigns with different content to calculate the CPA.